alexechoi/sas-prices-py/README.md

-# SAS-PY: Python Package for Fetching SAS Flight Prices
+# SAS-PRICES-PY: Python Package for Fetching SAS Flight Prices

 ## Overview

-**SAS-PY** is a Python package designed to interact with SAS (Scandinavian Airlines) flight pricing APIs.
+**SAS-PRICES-PY** is a Python package designed to interact with SAS (Scandinavian Airlines) flight pricing APIs.
 It provides functionality to fetch and process flight data, including round-trip prices for specified origins, destinations, regions, and durations.
 The package enables efficient data retrieval with support for asynchronous requests and custom filtering.

 ---